j-moncr/N-body-simulation/README.md

 # N-body-simulation
-Simple Python program to simulate N body system
+Simple Python program to simulate N body system.
+Still very much in developement, with extra features and further testing to be done.